 - Copies of all medical reports, including X-rays, CT scans, and pathology reports

 Unarco’s History of Suppressing Information

-A problem that seemed to be epidemic among companies that once used asbestos was to suppress medical information that confirms that asbestos fibers are extremely dangerous when inhaled/ingested.
-As with many other asbestos manufactures, Unarco hid known information that using asbestos would potentially cause life-threatening diseases to anyone who came in contact with the asbestos-containing products.
+An issues that seemed common among companies that once used asbestos was to suppress medical information that confirmed asbestos fibers are extremely dangerous when inhaled/ingested.
+As with many other asbestos manufactures, Unarco hid known information that using asbestos would potentially cause life-threatening diseases.

-In fact, during a 2007 trial in which a former employee filed a mesothelioma lawsuit against the company, it was determine that not only was Unarco liable for the worker’s toxic illness, but for also hindering information that asbestos was dangerous to consumers and employees.
-As a result, Unarco was ordered to pay the plaintiff $2.6 million.
+During a 2007 trial in which a former employee filed a mesothelioma lawsuit against the company, it was determined that not only was Unarco liable for the worker’s toxic illness, but for also hindering information that asbestos was dangerous to consumers and employees.
+Unarco was ultimately ordered to pay the plaintiff $2.6 million.